Klagenfurt The South, Austria Travel Guide

 These options provide variety from traditional Austrian fare.

-Some taverns in the countryside near Klagenfurt serve their own wine and cold platters (Brettljause) of cured meats, cheese, and bread.
-A rural, local dining experience.
+Some taverns in the country near Klagenfurt serve their own wine and cold platters (Brettljause) of cured meats, cheese, and bread.
+A non-urban, local dining experience.

-Many restaurants along Lake Wörthersee have gorgeous scenery and concentrate on fresh fish from the lake.
+Many restaurants along Lake Wörthersee have breathtaking landscapes and specialize in fresh fish from the lake.

 Experience the Austrian coffee house tradition.
 Enjoy a pastry and java, a cherished pastime.